-26. Section 38(1) of the Localism Act 2011 and supplementary guidance issued in February 2013 requires Local Authorities to produce a Pay Policy Statement for each financial year, which must be approved formally at Ordinary Council by the 31 March each year and must be published on the Council's website.
+Section 38(1) of the Localism Act 2011 and supplementary guidance issued in February 2013 requires Local Authorities to produce a Pay Policy Statement for each financial year, which must be approved formally at Ordinary Council by the 31 March each year and must be published on the Council's website.
 It may be amended during the course of the financial year by further reference to Ordinary Council.
-The committee is asked to consider the Pay Policy Statement (Appendix D) and endorse it for Ordinary Council approval.
+The PRED committee on 2nd February 2022 was asked to consider the Pay Policy Statement (Appendix E) and endorse it for Ordinary Council approval.